 Health and disease are what happens between tests – making more tests is a burden but not if this is using a pinprick (or even saliva).
 The Attomarker small testing volume can make comparatively simple repeat tests to get accurate data and the patient can see ongoing changes.
 We are developing a series of companion apps to log our test results and collect other health parameters such as steps to lead to a more complete integrated picture.
-The pandemic led to Biomark App to show to explain your immunity profile but we are also developing the Allergy App and the Liver Game.
+The pandemic led to the Biomark App to show and explain your immunity profile but we are also developing the Allergy App and the Liver Game.

 - Antibody Immunity can be quantified and there is growing evidence that a threshold of 3.4 mg/L will protect against infection.

 - The antibody immunity wanes over time and this is estimated using the immunity days based on the shortest observed antibody half-life.
 It is the edge of immunity after which antibody levels may not be protective.